Electrical Installation Level 3

 Students will need level 2 Diploma in Electrical Installations.
 Four GCSE passes at grade 4 or above, preferably including Maths and English, or a vocational qualification at pass or above, and Functional Skills Maths and English at Level 2.

-Ideally students would have completed a Level 2 electrical course or have undertaken a technical subject at school.
+Ideally students would have completed a Level 2 electrical course and have undertaken a technical subject at school.
 Use of basic tools and some hand skills would be useful.

 Diploma in Electrical Installations (Buildings and Structures) Level 3